 Read More about Escape into Serenity

-In what ways might a health care leader find an effective strategy to deal with the Essentials in a VUCA-Plus environment?
+In what ways might a health care leader find an effective strategy to deal with the Essentials and Essence in a VUCA-Plus environment?

 Read More about the Lens of Essential.
 Part One